jessems/jessems.com/content/blog/2020-07-30-gpt-3/index.md

 ## GPT-3 is best thought of as an autocompleter.
 It replies with what it thinks the internet would reply with.

-Nick Cammarata offers a way to think about GPT-3.
+Nick Cammarata [offers](https://twitter.com/nickcammarata/status/1284685741759492096) a way to think about GPT-3.

-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">I think improve will work.
+> I think improve will work.
 Keep in mind gpt3 is an autocompleter.
 It’s not trying to write a great essay, just the essay it thinks the internet would write.
-When you ask it to improve it, now it’s trying to write a great essay</p>&mdash; Nick Cammarata (@nicklovescode) <a href="https://twitter.com/nicklovescode/status/1284685741759492096?ref_src=twsrc%5Etfw">July 19, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+When you ask it to improve it, now it’s trying to write a great essay

 ## Answering simple questions